 The winner of the Brain Bee at MSU will receive:

-- A paid trip (airfare, hotel, and registration) for the student and a guardian to attend the National Brain Bee competition
+- $800 toward travel costs (airfare, hotel, and registration) for the student and a guardian to attend the National Brain Bee competition

 - A new copy a neuroscience book.

 - A $2000 fellowship towards MSU tuition will be given to the winner of the Brain Bee at MSU provided s/he enrolls in the MSU Neuroscience Program as a full time freshman.
-The winner will be given a letter at the time of the reward, which s/he will need to bring to the NSP office along with his/her tuition bill his/her first semester and documentation showing s/he has declared a neuroscience major.
+The winner will be given a letter at the time of the reward, which s/he will need to bring to the Physiology Department office along with his/her tuition bill his/her first semester and documentation showing s/he has declared a neuroscience major.

-If the winner cannot attend the National Brain Bee, the all-expenses paid trip will go to the Second Place winner.
+If the winner cannot attend the National Brain Bee, the prize money will go to the Second Place winner.
 In the event that the Second Place winner also cannot attend the National Brain Bee, the money will not be awarded.

 - Second Place will receive $200.